cmintert/Abyssal_TTRPG/Abyssal.md

 disturbances.

 Once a mission is over, the effects will immediately become negligible and can be removed as an entry.
-Narratively, they can be referenced for a longer time.
+Narrative, they can be referenced for a longer time.

 ## Treatment of long-Term effects